Scenario 4: End-to-End Research Workflow

 After completing this scenario:

-• Apply pipelines to your own experimental data
+• Apply ASA GUI to your real experimental data